Scott Hamilton (figure skater): Book authorship

 In 1999, Hamilton wrote the book Landing It, in which he talks about his life on & off the ice.
 In 2009, Hamilton wrote the book The Great Eight, which shared the secrets to his happiness and how he overcame numerous challenges and disappointments throughout his life.
 In 2018, he wrote the book Finish First: Winning Changes Everything (publisher: Thomas Nelson), about the value of competition.

 Personal life

 Family

-On November 14, 2002, he married Tracie Robinson, a nutritionist.
-The couple have three sons and one daughter.
+On November 14, 2002 he married Tracie Robinson, a nutritionist.
+The couple welcomed their first son in 2003 and a second son in 2008.
+Later in 2013, the couple adopted two orphaned siblings from Haiti.
 The family resides in Franklin, Tennessee.

 Faith

 Hamilton is a Christian and has said about his faith, "I understand that through a strong relationship with Jesus you can endure anything...
 God is there to guide you through the tough spots.
 God was there every single time, every single time."

 Illnesses

 In 1997, Hamilton had a much-publicized battle with testicular cancer.
+Hamilton was initially concerned that he may have been rendered infertile following his cancer treatment, but later went on to father two children.
 He made a return to skating after his treatment and his story was featured in magazines and on television.
 It was announced on November 12, 2004, that Hamilton had a benign brain tumor, which was treated at the Cleveland Clinic.

 On June 23, 2010, Hamilton had brain surgery to prevent the recurrence of the benign tumor discovered in 2004.
 Called craniopharyngioma, the tumor could have caused blindness if left untreated.
 The surgery was successful.
 In November 2010, Hamilton was in the hospital again.
 During the removal of the tumor, an artery in the brain was "nicked".
 The bleeding stopped, but an aneurysm formed days later.
 Hamilton came through the surgery well.

 In 2016, Hamilton announced that he had received his third brain tumor diagnosis.
 In late March 2017, he stated that the tumor had shrunk without chemo.